jguadagno/jguadagno.github.io/_posts/2020-06-12-protecting-an-asp-net-core-api-with-microsoft-identity-platform.md

 Enter an Organization name.
 The organization name is required and should be something that relates to your organization.

 Next, enter the initial domain name.
 This domain name is a subdomain of onmicrosoft.com.
 You can add a custom domain like josephguadagno.net later on in the process.
-We won’t be doing that as part of this post.
+We won't be doing that as part of this post.

 Select your country and click 'Create'.
 Once the directory is created, you will see a message similar to this.